About Us

 Matt Barry

-Matt Barry is a third year masters-level clinician from Western Illinois University’s department of Clinical and Community Mental Health.
+Matt Barry is a Licensed Professional Counselor whose approach to therapy combines interpersonal and client-centered perspectives, which place an importance on creating a collaborative and supportive therapeutic environment tailored to each client.
 He has clinical experience with couples, college students, middle-aged adults, and with crisis counseling.
-His approach to therapy combines interpersonal and client-centered perspectives, which place an importance on creating a collaborative and supportive therapeutic environment tailored to each client.

 Chris Blakely